sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 [OPTION BEGIN [SAP AI Core SDK]]

 Execute the command below to list the GitHub repositories connected to your SAP AI Core.
-If the response prints `error stack trace` then verify that you used correct set of keys and added the suffixes mentioned the previous step, when setting the connection.
+If the response prints `error stack trace`, verify that you used the correct set of keys and added the suffixes mentioned the previous step, when setting the connection.

 ```PYTHON
 response = ai_core_client.repositories.query()